State Regulated Health Benefit Plans

 State employee health benefit (SEHB) plans may be fully insured but are usually self-funded and administered by a state agency.

 Therefore, benefit design in SEHB plans can also be changed by state government action.

-Forty-eight states have taken action to require meaningful coverage for the treatment of autism in state-regulated health plans.
+All fifty states have taken action to require meaningful coverage for the treatment of autism in state-regulated health plans.

 However, this map does not provide a complete picture of coverage for two reasons.

 - The inclusion of coverage for Applied Behavior Analysis (ABA) is our benchmark for determining “meaningful coverage”.
 The green states require coverage for ABA.
 Tennessee requires coverage for treatment of autism but does not require coverage for ABA.

 - Some state autism insurance laws exempt or “carve out” one or more plan types from coverage requirements.
 For example, some state legislatures did not include SEHB plans in laws to require coverage for autism treatments, citing a fiscal impact.
 Other states carved out plans based on group size or date of issue.
 Even if a state is green on this map, coverage in the fully insured market in that state may be incomplete.

 It is also important to note that fully insured plans are subject to laws in the state where they are issued, not necessarily where the beneficiary resides.